Canada Confronts Its History of Childhood Disadvantage

 Fostering Nation? breaks much new ground for those interested in social welfare, history, and the family.
 It offers the first comprehensive perspective on Canada’s provision for marginalized youngsters from the nineteenth to the twenty-first century.
 Its examination of kin care, institutions, state policies, birth parents, foster parents, and foster youngsters provides ample reminder that children’s welfare cannot be divorced from that of their parents and communities, and reinforces what it means when women bear disproportionate responsibility for caregiving.

-Veronica Strong-Boag is a professor of women’s and gender studies and of educational studies at the University of British Columbia.
+Veronica Strong-Boag is a professor of Women’s and Gender Studies and of Educational Studies at the University of British Columbia.
 She is a member of the Royal Society of Canada and a past president of the Canadian Historical Association.
-She has written widely on the history of Canadian women and children—including studies of the 1920s and 30s, the experience of post—WW II suburbia, Nellie L. McClung, E. Pauline Johnson, childhood disabilities, and modern neo-conservatism’s attack on women and children—and has won the John A. Macdonald Prize in Canadian History, the 2012 Canada Prize in the Social Sciences awarded by the Canadian Federation for the Humanities and Social Sciences and, with Carole Gerson, the Raymond Klibansky Prize in the Humanities.
-In 2012 Strong-Boag was awarded the Tyrrell Medal from the Royal Society of Canada for outstanding work in Canadian history.
-She is the author of Fostering Nation: Canada Confronts Its History of Childhood Disadvantage (WLU Press, 2010).
+She has written widely on the history of Canadian women and children—including studies of the 1920s and 30s, the experience of post-WW II suburbia, Nellie L. McClung, E. Pauline Johnson, childhood disabilities, and modern neo-conservatism’s attack on women and children— and has won the John A. Macdonald Prize in Canadian History and, with Carole Gerson, the Raymond Klibansky Prize in the Humanities.
+She is the co-editor, with Cheryl Krasnick Warsh, of Children’s Health Issues in Historical Perspective (WLU Press, 2005).